mrkkrp/megaparsec-site/index.md

 * [Contribution](#contribution)
 * [License](#license)

-This is industrial-strength monadic parser combinator library.
+This is an industrial-strength monadic parser combinator library.
 Megaparsec is a fork of [Parsec](https://github.com/aslatter/parsec) library originally written by Daan Leijen.

 ## Features

 This project provides flexible solutions to satisfy common parsing needs.
 The section describes them shortly.
-If you're looking for comprehensive documentation, see
+If you're looking for comprehensive documentation, see the
 [section about documentation](#documentation).

 ### Core features

-The package is built around `MonadParsec` MTL-style monad transformer.
+The package is built around `MonadParsec`, a MTL-style monad transformer.
 All tools and features work with any instance of `MonadParsec`.
 You can achieve various effects combining monad transformers, i.e. building monad stack.
 Since most common monad transformers like `WriterT`, `StateT`, `ReaderT` and others are instances of `MonadParsec`, you can wrap `ParsecT` *in* these monads, achieving, for example, backtracking state.

 On the other hand `ParsecT` is instance of many type classes as well.
-Most useful of them are `Monad`, `Applicative`, `Alternative`, and `MonadParsec`.
+The most useful ones are `Monad`, `Applicative`, `Alternative`, and `MonadParsec`.

 The module [`Text.Megaparsec.Combinator`](https://hackage.haskell.org/package/megaparsec/docs/Text-Megaparsec-Combinator.html) (its functions are included in
 `Text.Megaparsec`) contains traditional, general combinators that work with